minhuyen/intoidi/README.md

 ##Debugging##

-DEBUG settings are impplicitly False when deployed on Openshift and True on local PC development (auto setup).
+DEBUG settings are implicitly False when deployed on Openshift and True on local PC development (auto setup).
-Additionaly it is controlled by the environment variable DJANGO_DEBUG.
+Additionally it is controlled by the environment variable DJANGO_DEBUG.

 Set it on Openshift: